 - Fuel Economy

 Studies by U.S EPA have shown that if car wheels are out of alignment, it consumes up to 7% more fuel.
 Yes, you are wasting 7 pounds worth of gas for every 100 pounds that you refill.
-Multiply that to the amount you spend on gas a year, and you’ll see why a visit to a wheel alignment garage in Coventry is worth it.
+Multiply that to the amount you spend on the gas a year, and you’ll see why a visit to our garage for wheel alignment in Coventry is worth it.

 - Tyre Life